If your question isn’t answered here, please contact me today.

 Why should I hire you to edit my business or nonfiction material?

 I love editing.
 (Not too many people can actually say that!)
 I have bolstered this passion with an extensive formal training that includes a Master of Applied Science in information and communications technology, a Bachelor of Arts in English, and a Bachelor of Science in technical communication.
 I also seek continuing education opportunities that help me stay on top of new developments in my field.

-In addition, I have twelve years of editorial experience in a variety of industries, which allows me to bring a diverse perspective to your unique subject matter.
+In addition, I have thirteen years of editorial experience in a variety of industries, which allows me to bring a diverse perspective to your unique subject matter.